Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Results

 A qualitative analysis of the performance of the five strategies in different scenarios allowed the identification of several patterns.
 Some classification results derived with different strategies are shown in Figure\,\ref{fig:strategies_results}.
 Across strategies, the results for clean ice classification were almost identical (Figure\,\ref{fig:strategies_results}\,a,b), while the regional and finetuning strategies were superior in locating glacier tongues in more challenging settings (Figure\,\ref{fig:strategies_results}\,c,d).
 Both regional and finetuning strategies tended to produce fewer false positives for ice m\'elange (Figure\,\ref{fig:strategies_results}\,e,f) and solved the issues with the coastline artefacts (Figure\,\ref{fig:strategies_results}\,g), further enhancing the reliability and precision of the mapping outcomes.

-In summary, when tested on the tiles from the testing subset, the regional and finetuning strategies provided the best mapping accuracy with notable improvements in challenging settings.
+In summary, when tested on the tile-based dataset, the regional and finetuning strategies provided the best mapping accuracy with notable improvements in challenging settings.

-\paragraph{Tests of the temporal and spatial generalisation.} When assessing the strategies in terms of their temporal and spatial generalisation performance using the standalone data, the results diverged from the initial findings, as shown in Table\,\ref{tab:temporal_and_spatial_generalisation_results}.
+\paragraph{Independent acquisition tests.} When assessing the strategies in terms of their temporal and spatial generalisation performance using the independent acquisition test data, the results diverged from the initial findings, as shown in Table\,\ref{tab:temporal_and_spatial_generalisation_results}.
 For instance, the region encoding strategy coupled with bias optimisation yielded the best mapping quality on average ($\text{IoU}\!=\!0.896$), while the achieved performance gain remained relatively modest when compared to the global strategy ($\text{IoU}\!=\!0.894$).
 The regional and finetuning strategies did not maintain their superiority in these tests.
 The only exception was Southern Canada, where the finetuning strategy marginally outperformed the other strategies, but we consider this difference of minor importance.
 On average, the finetuned models exhibited noticeable improvements as compared to the regional models.
 Additionally, training and finetuning models for clusters of regions with similar characteristics yielded an overall enhancement in performance as compared to a single region.
 The coordinate encoding strategy delivered inconsistent and occasionally unsatisfactory results, especially for the Swiss Alps and Alaska, raising concerns about its potential overfitting.